-This SR is modified by a Note allowing 7 days without the continuous monitoring capability of the OPDMS before AFD must be initially verified.
-The first measurement must be made within 7 days of the most recent date where the OPDMS data has verified parameters.
-This is consistent with the 7 day Surveillance Frequency of the AFD.
+The Surveillances are modified by a Note allowing 7 days without the continuous monitoring capability of the OPDMS before AFD must be initially verified.
+The first performance must be made within 7 days of the most recent date when the OPDMS data have verified parameters.
+This is consistent with the 7 day Surveillance Frequency for AFD.